-Houston is a big Texas town and is famous for NASA headquarters although that is quite far away from the city.
-It is famous for two universities: Rice University and the University of Houston.
+Before discovering the demanding yet exciting world of student housing in Houston Canyons, let’s imagine hot springs, wildflower meadows, and endless sea sounds like a setting from a fairy tale movie.
+Isn’t it?
+That’s Texas for you, pulsating at its highest core and a boiling pot of global diversity.
+Nestled in the southern part of Texas, Houston is a big Texas city famous for its NASA headquarters, although that is quite far away from the city.
+It is famous for Rice University and the University of Houston.
 Both are side-by-side.
-Living here is not that expensive; real estate is economical and so is travelling.
+Living here is not that expensive; real estate is economical, and so is travelling, making off campus student housing Houston not a herculean task.
 The weather remains warm around the year.
 Grocery stores are easily available within 500m across most towns.
-This Houston housing guide will tell you everything you need to know about finding a student housing in Houston!
+This Houston housing guide will tell you everything you need to know about finding the best student housing in Houston!

 Popular locations for accommodation

-A budget-friendly area, great for students, Montrose is a suburb full of character.
-The area is great for students who enjoy an artsy environment with trendy restaurants and cafes and lots of street art.
+Montrose is a suburb full of character and a budget-friendly area, great for students.
+The area is great for students who want to stay comfortably yet who want to enjoy an artsy environment with trendy restaurants and cafes and lots of street art.

-South of Downtown, Midtown is an incredibly charming neighbourhood in Houston.
-The area has a rich nightlife, perfect for students who love constant entertainment.
+South of Downtown, Midtown is an incredibly charming neighbourhood ideal for students seeking housing in Houston.
+The area has a rich nightlife, perfect for student apartments near the University of Houston who love constant entertainment.

 Cost of living